-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) representative available on site during daytime working hours to answer queries or address any concerns expressed. r.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) r.
 Where construction activities are undertaken in the same area in tandem, the cumulative effects of both (or more) needs to be considered such that the Significant Observed Adverse Effect Level (SOAEL) is not exceeded at receptors previously predicted not to exceed the SOAEL.
-Mitigation Measures - Applicable where noise or valuation.
-Must be undertaken in addition to Level 1 me ensitive receptors are e predicted to exce ed the Significant Observed Adverse Effect t Level (SOAEL) for S-N3 Where sensitive properties are within the SOAEL zone, the mitigation measures include but are not limited to: a.
+Mitigation Measures - Applicable where noise or vuction.
+Must be undertaken in addition to Level 1 me ensitive receptors are predicted to exce eed the Significant Observed Adverse Effect Level (SOAEL) for S-N3 Where sensitive properties are within the SOAEL zone, the mitigation measures include but are not limited to: a.
 Unless for safety or engineering reasons construction works that cause noise levels at noise sensitive receptors above the SOAEL will not exceed the following durations: i.
 10 days/nights in any 15 consecutive days/nights. ii.
 40 days/nights in any consecutive six months. b.
 If the above durations need to be exceeded, temporary re-housing will be offered to residents for the duration of relevant works.
 The requirement or otherwise for an offer of temporary re-housing will be determined based upon the outcome of further detailed assessment adopting finalised construction methodology and phasing details to be provided by the appointed main contractor.
 Such an assessment will be undertaken as part of the Construction Environmental Management Plan (CEMP). c.
 The main contractor will develop method statements, monitoring and reporting protocols to demonstrate that: i.
 All plant and equipment will be properly maintained and operated in accordance with manufacturers' recommendations.
 Plant will be inspected on arrival to site. ii.
-Machines in intermittent use will be shut To limit effects on sensitive receptors during construction.
-Chapter 6: Noise and Vibration, Volume 2 of the ES, Paragraph 6.9.11-6.9.15 Chapter 6: Noise and Vibration, Volume 3 of the ES, Paragraph 6.9.10-6.9.13, Appendix 6.8: Construction Noise and Vibration Mitigation Clauses, Volume 7 of the ES Appendix 6.9: Construction Noise and Vibration Mitigation Clauses, Volume 7 of the ES Appendix 6.9: Construction Noise and Vibration Mitigation Clauses, Volume 8 of the ES Main contractor Environmental Manager (main contractor) CEMP approved by the SoS following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Environmental Inspection Records Noise and Vibration Management Plan Communications Plan Construction
+Machines in intermittent use will be shut down in intervening periods of non-use or, where this is impracticable, they will be throttled down to a minimum.
+To limit effects on sensitive receptors during construction.
+Chapter 6: Noise and Vibration, Volume 2 of the ES, Paragraph 6.9.11-6.9.15 Chapter 6: Noise and Vibration, Volume 3 of the ES, Paragraph 6.9.10-6.9.13, Appendix 6.8: Construction Noise and Vibration Mitigation Clauses, Volume 7 of the ES Appendix 6.9: Construction Noise and Vibration Mitigation Clauses, Volume 8 of the ES Main contractor Environmental Manager (main contractor) CEMP approved by the SoS following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Environmental Inspection Records Noise and Vibration Management Plan Communications Plan Construction